CyberReboot/vent/docs/source/build_plugin.rst

    CMD [""]

-Lastly, a ``vent.template`` file is needed so Vent knows how to use the plugin.
+Lastly, a ``vent.template`` file is needed so Vent knows how to use the plugin:

 .. code-block:: bash
    :caption: vent.template